Lingwendil/slimbox-lite-bt/README.md

 ## Pinout

-If you're using the `slimbox-lite mini-bt.uf2` (not yet released) firmware with a Seeed Studio nRF52840 BLE board, wire the buttons to pins on the board as follows:
+If you're using the `slimbox-lite-mini-bt.uf2` (not yet released) firmware with a Seeed Studio nRF52840 BLE board, wire the buttons to pins on the board as follows:

 pin | button
 --- | ------